opencog/external-tools/AtomViewer/README.md

 * Implement the atom edit feature (including delete function).
 * Implement auto-update feature.
 Ideally this should use the ZMQ atom change notification system (http://wiki.opencog.org/w/AtomSpace_Event_Publisher), but there are some performance issues with that at present (see https://github.com/opencog/opencog/pull/447).
 Could use a timer and polling for the short-term instead.
 * For search/filter results, include option to also show the other atoms that are within N links of the search results.
-* Dynamically popluate the atom type combobox.
-It should get these from the CogServer at run time.
-Requires change to REST API.

 TODO (Medium Priority)
 ----------------------
-* Implement the Table and Scheme views (for Scheme, need addition to the REST API to return equivalent of the "list -a" console command)
+* Implement the Table and Scheme views.
+For Scheme, need addition to the REST API to return equivalent of the "list -a" console command.
+For Table, something like this: http://chris.photobooks.com/json/.
 * Beef up error handling (e.g. 404 not found for atom search by handle, etc.)
 * Use gradient or similar method for node colors, based on importance or other configurable attribute.
 * Thin out the Dojo libraries and CSS to remove unused parts, compress files.